 The Community Outreach Team serves people in the Powder Springs area who are in need of financial assistance.
 The Outreach Team works closely with the school social workers to offer assistance to families going through crisis.
 The Outreach Team will consider financial assistance for families in crisis after an application is completed and the client has an appointment with the outreach team.
 In addition to financial assistance, the outreach team offers resume editing, connections to other agencies, referrals to counselors, and most importantly-an open heart and prayer!
 During the holidays, the team shares the love of Christ by distributing Thanksgiving food boxes and Christmas gifts for families in need.
 For more information, contact the Local Outreach office: 770-943-3008 x5015.

 The McEachern UMC Food Pantry is a team of volunteers dedicated to assisting those in financial need with food assistance to supplement their food budgets.
 This service is provided by the generosity of the members of McEachern UMC and supporters in the Powder Springs community.
 We also help in directing our clients to other types of public assistance as well as praying with each family.
 Families must call the church office and leave their contact information to schedule an appointment.
 We believe in demonstrating the love of Jesus toward our brothers and sister in need, treating everyone with dignity and respect modeling our work on Matthew 25:35 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.”
 If you have any questions regarding our food pantry, please call the church office at (770) 943-3008 x5015.
-Our food pantry is offered the third Wednesday of every month.

 The McEachern Car Care Ministry is an outreach program designed to help people with limited financial resources with their vehicular needs.
 There are two major aspects of this ministry: